I teach a wide variety of courses, ranging from freshman level core curriculum

 Current Course Information

-If you have any questions about any of these courses, you can find the answers to all your questions here.
+If you have any questions about any of these courses please click this link.

 Spring Semester, 2016